CCMS-UCSD/GNPSDocumentation/docs/quickstart.md

 ## Upload data (Quick)

-Open a ftp client such as FileZilla with the following input parameters; Host: ccms-ftp01.ucsd.edu followed by entering your user name and password for GNPS followed by enter.
+Open a ftp client such as [FileZilla](https://filezilla-project.org/) client with the following input parameters; Host: ccms-ftp01.ucsd.edu followed by entering your user name and password for GNPS followed by enter.

 ![Filezilla Upload](img/filezilla_address.png)